Residents in South Florida condo building have until Tuesday to evacuate after building deemed unsafe - Local News 8

 Residents will be allowed back inside their units at a later date for a complete move-out, according to the release.

+“We’re just doing everything we can for our residents.
+We do have a lot of families that are in difficult situations,” said Latham.

+North Bay Village, located on land in Biscayne Bay between Miami and Miami Beach, is about four miles from Surfside.

-Ninety-eight people died in 2021 when the Champlain Towers South condo building partially collapsed in the middle of the night in Surfside, just north of Miami Beach.
+Ninety-eight people died in 2021 when the Champlain Towers South condo building partially collapsed in the middle of the night in Surfside.

 The-CNN-Wire